CBIIT/p2p-datasci/intadv-resources.md

 This list of resources is designed for learners who already have some command of the fundamentals of data science.
 The [beginner resources section](../beginner-resources) may also have resources of interest, including both study materials and groups to study with.

-**This list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)**.
+**This list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link).
 Please help your peers learn by contacting us to suggest useful resources!

 ### Machine Learning